4.75 from 4 votes

 In the same saucepan, pour in the maple syrup, sugar, coconut milk, vanilla and salt.
 Whisk until smooth.

-Add arrowroot powder 1 tbsp at a time and whisk throughly after each.
+Add arrowroot powder 1 tablespoon at a time and whisk throughly after each.
 When it starts to get slightly thick turn off the heat and whisk in flaxseed.
 Pour mixture into crust.

 You’re going to want to bake this for 25 to 30 minutes.
 Pie will be slightly jiggly when you go to pull it out.